TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 #### Specifying properties

-If you want to configure each of the locator, lead, or server with specific properties, you can do so by specifying them in files named **locators**, **leads** or **servers**, respectively and placing these under aws/ec2/deploy/home/ec2-user/snappydata/.
-Refer to [this SnappyData documentation page](../configuring_cluster/configuring_cluster.md#configuration-files) for example on how to write these conf files.
+If you want to configure each of the locator, lead, or server with specific properties, you can do so by specifying them in files named **locators**, **leads** or **servers**, respectively and placing these under **aws/ec2/deploy/home/ec2-user/snappydata/**.
+Refer to [this SnappyData documentation page](../configuring_cluster/configuring_cluster.md#configuration-files) for example on how to configure these configuration files.</br>

-This is similar to how one would provide properties to SnappyData cluster nodes while launching it using the `sbin/snappy-start-all.sh` script.
+This is similar to how one would provide properties to SnappyData cluster nodes while launching it using the `sbin/snappy-start-all.sh` script.</br>
 The important difference here is that, instead of the host names of the locator, lead or store, you have to write {{LOCATOR_N}}, {{LEAD_N}} or {{SERVER_N}} in these files, respectively.
 N stands for Nth locator, lead or server.
 The script replaces these with the actual host name of the members when they are launched.

-The sample conf files for a cluster with 2 locators, 1 lead and 2 stores are given below:
+The sample configuration files for a cluster with 2 locators, 1 lead and 2 stores are given below:

 *locators*
 ````